-The students are commonly divided in groups, and the course is given by one or more professors, which are called tutors.
+The course is given by one or more professors, which are called tutors.
 Each tutor is responsible for guiding a number of groups.
 The number of groups per tutor is carefully decided, so tutors can dedicate enough time to their groups.

 Each group has the entire semester to elaborate and execute a project to solve the problem.
 To do that, students have to work with software engineering methods and techniques.
 Additionally, other tasks are required, such as teamwork, creativity thinking and pro-active research.
 On his turn, the tutor provides the necessary guidance and defines a calendar, considering the final presentation and checkpoints to evaluate the intermediary progress.

 Given this context, our goal was to introduce the l-PDCA as a way to implement the PBL methodology adopted at the SEUP.
+Before going into details about the study, we present how the courses are organized in the curriculum, since it helps explaining some decisions made concerning the study.